-Band 5 25-30 A stylish and well-crafted role based on a range of well-formulated ideas.
-The role has considerable integrity and makes a powerful contribution throughout.
-The role is the result of consistent, mature reflection and skilful shaping of the material.
-Band 4 19-24 An imaginative role that makes use of some well-developed ideas.
+Band 5 25-30 Band 4 19-24 An imaginative role that makes use of some well-developed ideas.
 The role has integrity and makes a strong contribution throughout.
 The role is the result of considerable reflection and the ability to adapt and shape the material.
 Band 3 13-18 A proficient role that demonstrates some shape and balance.
 The role has some integrity and makes a good contribution.
 The role is the result of competent understanding of intention and style and a consistent involvement in shaping the material.
-Band 2 7-12 A variable role that demonstrates occasional shape and balance.
-The role neither helps nor hinders the piece and makes a functional contribution.
-The role is the result of limited understanding of intention and style and/or patchy contribution to the working process.
-Band 1 1-6 A one-dimensional role, heavily reliant on cliché.
-The role is peripheral with little sense of direction.
-The role is the result of basic understanding of intention and style and/or reluctant involvement in the working process.
-0 • Work that does not meet the criteria for Band 1.
+Band 2 7-12 The role neither helps nor hinders the piece and makes a functional contribution.
+Band 1 1-6 The role is peripheral with little sense of direction.
+0 • No creditable response.